glerner/gl-color-palette-generator/README.md

 ## Description

 GL Color Palette Generator (named with "GL" to distinguish it from other color palette plugins) is a WordPress plugin that helps you create and manage color palettes for your website design.
 It uses AI to generate harmonious color combinations, while ensuring accessibility standards are met.
+It makes multiple theme variations, of the same 3 or 4 colors, for you to choose from.

 ### Theme Variations